bevyengine/rfcs/rfcs/45-stageless.md

   - required to efficiently special-case their execution
 - they must return a `bool`, so we know whether the system they're controlling should run!

+It's worth calling out that run criteria will always be evaluated seperately, even if applied to an entire label.
+This is required to ensure that run criteria are evaluated atomically with the systems they control.

 When the executor is presented with a system, it must choose whether or not the system can be run:

 - check that the joint data access of all of that system's and its run criteria are available
   - if not, the system is put back into the queue and the next system is checked
-- evaluate each run criteria on the world, in an arbitrary order
+- evaluate each run criteria on the `World`, in an arbitrary order
   - return early and skip the system if any run criteria return `false`
 - if and only if all of the run criteria have returned `true`:
   - spawn a thread